armenstepanyan/js-tips/js-basic/prototype.md

 Prototype inheritance is the mechanism in JavaScript where objects inherit properties and methods from other objects through a prototype chain.

+A prototype is an object from which another object inherits properties and methods.
+When accessing a property, JavaScript checks the object first; if it doesn’t exist, it searches up the prototype chain until it finds the property or reaches null.
+Prototypes enable memory-efficient shared methods and dynamic inheritance.

 - Every JavaScript object has an internal [[Prototype]] (accessible via __proto__), which points to another object.
 - If a property or method is not found on the object itself, JavaScript looks for it in its prototype chain.
-- Functions have a .prototype property, which is used to set the [[Prototype]] of new objects when created using the new keyword.
+- Functions have a `.prototype` property, which is used to set the `[[Prototype]]` of new objects when created using the new keyword.
 - Shared methods and properties are typically added to the constructor function’s .prototype, so all instances can access them.

 ```ts